newbie2019-hub/rexmorales/README.md

 ## 2 - CHECK DB AND CREATE DB
 Open .env file and find this:

-DB_DATABASE = readingtracker
+DB_DATABASE = grocerydb

-Then Create a database on localhost/phpmyadmin named readingtracker (Base on the env file)
+Then Create a database on localhost/phpmyadmin named grocerydb (Base on the env file)

 ## 3 - MIGRATE TABLES
 On your terminal run `php artisan migrate`